randomir/envie/docs/intro.rst

     The third form exposes explicit commands for virtual env creation, removal, discovery, etc.
     For more details on a specific command, see its help with '-h', e.g. 'envie find -h'.
-    Each of these commands has a shorter alias (mkenv, lsenv, chenv, rmenv, etc).
+    Each of these commands has a shorter alias (mkenv, lsenv, findenv, chenv, rmenv, etc).

     Examples:
         envie python               # run interactive Python shell in the closest env